 Marquez was born deaf due to a genetic condition called Usher syndrome.
 She began losing her eyesight as a teenager as a symptom of the same syndrome called retinitis pigmentosa.

 Normally, Marquez would rely on her running guide dog, Cliff, to help her get exercise, compete in road races and triathlons, and guide her around the city.
 But concerns about social distancing during the pandemic and not knowing whether she was truly six feet away from anyone else, especially in the heavy-hit New York City area, kept her and Cliff homebound for months.
 “Just like everyone else, I’ve been in quarantine so I’ve been working out at home,” she says.

-Marquez got Cliff from Guiding Eyes for the Blind, the only organization that has a special program to train guide dogs to also be running companions.
+Marquez got Cliff from Guiding Eyes for the Blind in 2018.
 Before graduating from the program, the two had to develop a relationship and learn how to communicate through a series of non-verbal cues, like taps and leash movements.
 “When I tap my leg the first time, he knows I’m ready to go.
 And we feel each other.
 He reads my cues, I read his cues.”
 He also has a specific harness that he wears only for running, which is one way he distinguishes between his roles.

 “He’s an amazing dog,” she says.
 Cliff is not the first guide dog Marquez has had, but he is the first to run with her.
 He gives her the freedom to run solo if she chooses, without needing a human guide or relying on a treadmill.

 “I would say one of the program’s biggest milestones was Maricar and Cliff,” says Hollister of the Running Guides program.
 “To watch Maricar and Cliff run the first time together was amazing.”
 The program was starting to train their second deafblind runner when COVID-19 caused them to shut down for a few months.
 They are slowly getting back into training.